ImageMagick/Usage-Markdown/annotating/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](dragon_claw_pointed.jpg)](dragon_claw_pointed.jpg)

-Exactly how a image is drawn on the background is controlled by the "`-compose`" setting.
+Exactly how an image is drawn on the background is controlled by the "`-compose`" setting.
 The default as used above is "`-compose over`" which just overlays the image on the background.
 Most of the other compose methods provided are not very usable except in very specific situations, but here are some of them.
 For more details of this setting and its effects see [Alpha Compositing](../compose/).